WRIGHT Douglas

 In June 1942, he joined the R.C.A.F. and went to Manitoba.
 During his training he crashed an Avro Anson and after a brief convalescence he was made a navigation instructor at No 1 Central Navigation School in Rivers, Manitoba.
 His continual sketching caught the eye of an officer in charge of service magazines, and soon Wright was producing “Lord Whiff of Grapeshot” under the pseudonym “Ozzie” for The Station.
 The war was winding down, and so he was discharged from the R.C.A.F. in August 1945.

-Back in civilian life, and working for Sun Life Insurance again, Wright tried to break into the cartooning field.
+Back in civilian life, and working for Sun Life Insurance again, Wright tried to break into cartooning.
 He submitted his portfolio to the Montreal Standard, and although Art Director Dick Hersey did not hire him, he began offering Wright illustration jobs which over the course of a couple of years increased in importance and frequency.
-Finally in May 1948, he quit the Sun and became a full-time freelancer.
+Finally in May 1948, he quit Sun Life and became a full-time freelancer.

-In 1951, “Nipper” became a feature in a new weekly supplement called Weekend, but this transition was not much of a change for Wright.
-The Standard facing stiff completion from the Star Weekly changed its format from weekly magazine to a magazine supplement inserted into other major newspapers across Canada..
+In 1951, The Standard facing stiff completion from the Star Weekly changed its format from weekly magazine to a magazine supplement inserted into other major newspapers across Canada and its name to Weekend.
 “Nipper” survived this transition and reached an even larger audience.

-In 1954, the Montreal Star, the Weekend’s senior sister publication, invited Wright to do weekly editorial cartoons filling in for Ed McNally, In these Wright attacked everything from city corruption to social attitudes.
-These cartoons presented a whole different world view from Wright.
-Brad MacKay has likened him to the great British cartoonist Carl Giles, who apparently was a favourite of Wright’s.
+In 1954, the Montreal Star, the Weekend’s owner, invited Doug to do weekly editorial cartoons filling in for Ed McNally, In these cartoons we get a whole different world view from him.
+He attacked everything from city corruption to social attitudes.
+Brad MacKay has likened him to the great British cartoonist Carl Giles, who apparently was a favourite of Doug’s.
+It was about this time that Doug reduced “Juniper Junction” from a full page cartoon to a half page.

 Doug Wright suffered a stroke in March 1980 which effectively ended his cartooning career.
 On 3 January 1983, he suffered a second stroke and died on 4 January just short of 66 years old.